 |Probe.ly||It continuously scans the web apps for loops.|

-|Acunetix||It is a fully automated hacking solution which mimics ethical hacker to keep ahead of malicious attacks.|
+|Acunetix||It is a fully automated hacking solution that mimics ethical hackers to keep ahead of malicious attacks.|

 |Burp Suite||It is a Security Testing tool for web apps.|

-|Aircrack||It is used to crack wireless connections and powered by WPA 2 and WEP WPA.|
+|Aircrack||It is used to crack wireless connections and is powered by WPA 2 and WEP WPA.|

 |Ettercap||It helps in the dissection of network and host analysis of active and passives modes devices.|